albertyeh199909/Loop-Mania-Group-Project/assumptions.md

 - Allied soldier turned zombies are able to infect other soldiers too (through critical bite).

 **Equipment:**
 - Equipment is vague in its description.
-Assumption is that (e.g. for armour), "provides defence" equals "halves enemy attack".
+Assumption is that (e.g. for armour), "provides defence" equals "halves enemy attack" and isn't an extra property.

 **Inventory:**
 - Health potion is added to inventory for later consumption instead of automatically being consumed.